vtvz/rustify/README.md

 - **✨ Magic Playlist™** - Shuffled playlist of your liked songs that automatically removes tracks as you listen, ensuring no repeats
 - **⏭️ Skippage** - Skip tracks you've recently listened to (configurable time window)
 - **🤖 Recommendasion™** - Get personalized track recommendations
-- **👍 Like/Dislike System** - Quick reactions to tracks
-- **🎪 Magic Playlist™** - Shuffled playlist of your liked songs that automatically removes tracks as you listen, ensuring no repeats
-- **⏸️ Skippage** - Skip tracks you've recently listened to (configurable time window)
-- **🎯 Recommendasion™** - Get personalized track recommendations
 - **📱 Interactive Keyboards** - Quick access to common actions via Telegram inline keyboards
 - **🔔 Real-time Notifications** - Get notified when profane tracks are detected